 They sang a little song and then flew off–bright green bodies and orange beaks.

 I once wrote about learning to sing a new song in a time of distress after the Sandy Hook shootings.
-Songbirds don’t sing the same songs, I had discovered.
+I’d discovered songbirds don’t sing the same songs.
 They regenerate brain cells continually for new songs, sparking researchers to fathom in the late 70s that humans can, too.

 Over those 24 hours, the Lord must have convinced Bill to fight for his life and to face rehab.
 Your love and prayers washed him in great peace.
 Bill’s strong work ethic will be seen and his voice will be heard wherever he is.

 Moving to Lisbon didn’t change everything.
 Coronavirus didn’t change everything.
 Who we are and who we become in the midst of it is what changes everything.